Best Telescopes & Gear For:

 Which one is best for you?

 If you are on a budget the Seestar S50 is an all around great choice.
 It produces exquisite images with very quick setup time, and for a very reasonable price.
 Its small size makes it perfect for traveling.
+One of our employees wrote about their experience with the Seestar in an article you can read here.

 If you are looking for something a bit larger, Vaonis has you covered.
 Both their Vespera II and Pro editions are great smart telescopes that have similar optics to the Seestar.
 The Vespera can support wider fields of view due a much larger camera sensor boasting 24 megapixels for the II and up to 50 for the Pro.
 Compare this to the Seestar’s 2 megapixel images and you'll see why the Vespera excels.